-Evaluation: An assessment of your child using various tests and measures will be conducted per Education Code sections 56320-56339 and 20 U.S.C. section 1414(a), (b) and (c) to determine whether your child has a disability and the nature and extent of special and related services needed by your child for his/her educational benefit.
-The assessment tools are individually selected for your child and are administered by competent professionals employed by the local educational agency.
+Evaluation: An assessment of your child using various tests and measures per Education Code sections 56320-56339 and 20 U.S.C. section 1414(a), (b) and (c) to determine whether your child has a disability and the nature and extent of special and related services needed by your child for his/her educational benefit.
+The assessment tools are individually selected for your child and are administered by competent professionals employed by the local education agency.
 Testing and evaluation materials and procedures will be selected and administered so as not to be racially, culturally, or sexually discriminatory.
-The materials or procedures will be provided and administered in your child's native language or mode of communication, unless it is clearly not feasible to do so.
+The materials or procedures will be provided and administered in your child's native language or mode of communication, unless it clearly is not feasible to do so.
+No single procedure shall be the sole criterion for determining an appropriate educational program for a child.